CamillaPei/cse15l-lab-reports/labreport3.md

 technical/biomed/rr196.txt
 technical/biomed/rr74.txt
 ```
-In this case, `grep -l ` searches and displays the name of the files that contain the word "RNA" in `biomed` folder.
-By only displaying the filenames instead of matchign lines, `grep -l `mimnimizes the output displayed.
+In this case, `grep -l ` searches and displays the names (and path) of files that contain the word "RNA" in `biomed` folder.
+By only displaying the filenames instead of matching lines, `grep -l `mimnimizes the output displayed.

 Exmaple 2:
 ```